Your marriage or civil partnership will be legally recognised in the UK if:

 You may have to provide a Certificate of No Impediment.

-A Certificate of No Impediment is a certificate which confirms there are no objections to a proposed marriage or civil partnership and is sometimes required if you are planning a ceremony abroad.
+A Certificate of No Impediment confirms there are no objections to a proposed marriage or civil partnership and is sometimes required if you are planning a ceremony abroad.

 The certificates have no expiry dates, but different countries have their own rules about what is acceptable.